okkuweb/slimegames-online-love2d/README.md

 - Add copy (and paste if you can) functionality to ip address and port fields
 - Perhaps slow the ball down or stop the ball completely with a speshul effect when waiting for a new action from the server
 - Make the channel name changeable so that more than 2 player can make a server at a time
+- Draw a filter overlay when game paused and sync games after unpause
+- Add countdown to unpause
+- Sometimes when the ball hits the ground, it doesn't bounce back up as much as it should and kinda just gets stuck on the ground.
+Might be because "the dirty hack"